Driving change in quality funding with improved transparency

 - How should this data be collated, published and analysed in a timely and comprehensive manner?
 UN OCHA’s Financial Tracking Service (FTS) and the International Aid Transparency Initiative (IATI) data standard are widely used, with Grand Bargain signatories having committed to publishing to IATI.
 However, reporting and publishing need to improve.
 Beyond this, we need to consider whether investment is needed to further develop data systems, platforms and tools, in particular to collate, access and use data at national and local levels as well as the level of support required for publishers.

 At DI, we are beginning to unpack these questions by considering the options available and consulting with stakeholders from the NGO, UN and donor communities.
-If you are invested in the quality funding and/or data-driven transparency agendas and are interested in the work that we are undertaking, please do get in touch with Angus or Verity by email.
+If you are invested in the quality funding and/or data-driven transparency agendas and are interested in the work that we are undertaking, please do get in touch with Angus by email.

 Catalogue of quality funding practices to the humanitarian response